-The countdown has begun.
-Only a handful of tributes seem to be coherent.
-The rest are still in a daze as I scan the platforms for familiar faces.
-A good number of the tributes have disappeared behind the Cornucopia, which sits perfectly on the shimmering green meadow.
-It looks as though, it's floating among the lilies in the water.
-The only way to reach any weapon is to swim.
+The countdown begins.
+Only a handful of tributes appear to be coherent.
+The rest are still in a daze.
+I scan the platforms for familiar faces.
+A good number of the tributes across from me disappear behind the Cornucopia, which sits perfectly on the shimmering green meadow.
+It almost looks as though it's floating among the lilies in the water.
+However, now the only way to reach any weapon is to swim.

-As I scan the faces of the other tributes, I realize it will be next to impossible to sort out all who are from the Capitol versus those from the Districts.
+I scan the faces of the other tributes, realizing it will be next to impossible to sort out all who are from the Capitol versus those from the Districts.
 Only a few stand out.
 I spot Gale almost immediately, but he doesn't see me.
 His focus is on the Cornucopia.
 He's staring at it, just as he stared at that stupid wall.
 I know this is his chance.
-He's going to kill whatever, Capitol citizens he can.
+He's going to kill whatever Capitol citizens he can.
 And I know I can't go with him.

 The next person I spot is Effie.
 She's the furthest person I can see, who hasn't disappeared behind the golden Cornucopia.
 If I hurry, I may be able to save her before anyone notices.
 We could escape into the mountainside.
-As far as I remember, there aren't as many death traps in that area.
-All we'll have to do is remain cautious, in case of an eruption.
+As far as I remember from Haymitch's games, there aren't as many death traps in that area.
+Still we will have to remain cautious, in case of an eruption.

 She glances in my direction only for a moment.
 When she does, a sympathetic look appears in her eyes.
 I know she must have been with me at some point in the Capitol.
-I doubt we met in the cellar of her shop as I had imagined.
-Most likely, she was probably forced into capitivity like the rest of us.
-But there must have been some kind of interaction between us in the room, where I had been kept.
 Just as with Dr. Aurelius, my mind has left me clues of who I've been with over the past two years.
+I doubt we met in the cellar of her shop as I had once imagined.
+Most likely, she was forced into captivity like the rest of us.
+But still, there must have been some kind of interaction between us in the darkened room where I had been kept.

 Tigris stares off into the distance.
 It's not the intense stare that remains in Gale's eyes.
 But it's one I've seen before.
-It's a look I've seen worn by so many in the Districts.
+A look I've seen worn by so many in the Districts.
 A look of defeat.
-The same look of defeat, I had wore myself after my father died.
-Unfortunately, it's this very look which has convinced Tigris to give up and step off her platform.
+The same look of defeat, I wore myself the day after my father died.
+How hopeless I had felt.
+Unfortunately, it's this very feeling of hopelessness which has convinced Tigris to give up and step off her platform.

 An undisturbed Enobaria grins, revealing her metallic fangs, which reflect the sun's beams across the meadow.
 By her side is the last person in the world that I want to see here right now.
 Peeta.

 For the first time, seeing Peeta terrifies me.
-And now I know why the Capitol has allowed for so many to live.
-It's a distraction.
-While one half of the tributes fight the other half, the Capitol's own hand-selected careers will go around and pick off whosever left.
+And now I know why the Capitol has allowed for so many tributes to live.
+It's a ruse.
+A deceptive plan for misdirecting us.
+While one half of the tributes fight the other half, the Capitol's own hand-selected careers will go around and pick off whoever's left.
+Whether it's people from the Districts or Capitol-born citizens, it doesn't matter who wins.
 The Capitol isn't planning on letting any of us out alive.

 The countdown finishes, and all at once, everyone scatters.
 Some run towards the meadow for weapons.
 Others run toward the forest for shelter.
 I run towards the one person I know I can save.

-At first, this causes Effie to yelp.
-But when she realizes it's just me, Effie picks up her pace and runs alongside me.
-I can hear the screams of the dying tributes resonating louder and more frequently.
-Our speed hastens.
+The screams of the dying tributes resonate louder and more frequently.
+I do my best to block out the horrific sounds while hastening our speed.
+We're nearly there.
 The woods that lead to the snowcapped mountain grow closer and closer.
-We are almost there.
-I can smell the pines when we collide with another tribute, who tackles us to the ground.
+I can already smell the pine when we collide with another tribute, who tackles us to the ground.

 My head smacks into the dirt.
 I try to pick myself up, but I'm too disoriented.
 The man, who has tackled us is soaking wet and carrying a finely honed sword.
 He ignores Effie completely, and focuses on me.
 But just as he raises the sword, a three-pronged spear skewers his neck.

-I can feel someone lift me to my feet again, when I hear a familiar voice.
+Swiftly I'm lifted to my feet again when I hear a familiar voice.
 "I thought you ladies looked like you could use some help."
-A wave of relief hits me, as I turn to see a drenched Finnick Odair winking at me.
-He reaches down for Effie's hand, but she seems to be in complete awe.
+A wave of relief hits me, as I turn to see a drenched Finnick Odair standing beside me.
+After giving me a quick wink, he reaches down for Effie's hand, who already seems to be in complete awe.
 "We're going to need to hurry, if we plan on making it out of here alive," Finnick reminds her.

 "Oh," Effie nods and immediately latches onto Finnick's arm.